 If you like shortbread these are simple, easy, and fun to make.
 The dough takes just 5 minutes to prepare and 30 minutes to bake.
 The perfect snack with a cup of chai.

 These are not very sweet and have that wonderful crumbly texture that just melts in your mouth.
 They are also very versatile.
 For example, you can add some nuts, chocolate chips, orange zest.
-You can even color these will edible food color to create colorful shortbread.
+You can even color these will edible food colors to create colorful variations of these.

 - 9 x 9 square baking pan

 - 1 cup (227 g) Butter room temperature, unsalted

 - 1 cup (200 g) Brown sugar granulated

 - 1½ cup (190 g) All-purpose flour (maida)